|

 Positive Approaches Institute: Supporting People with Difficult Behaviors in Ordinary, Everyday Places

 By special arrangement only.
-This eight day training (spread over four sessions) is designed to build capacity within an organization or community to deliver and sustain respectful and positive approaches to difficult behaviors.
+This nine day training (with one extra day for planning and set up) is designed to build capacity within an organization or community to deliver and sustain respectful and positive approaches to difficult behaviors.

 Supporting A Person With Post-Traumatic Stress Disorder